timtomch/orcid-toolbox/README.md

 The `--prefer-binary` flag was necessary on my (older) Intel-based Mac, in order to prevent `pip` from trying to compile the required binaries from scratch, which was causing issues.
 Your mileage may vary.

+It is also possible to run the application without installing `references-tractor`, this will simply disable the reference matching functionality.

 ## Running

 Once all the dependencies have been installed, start the web app: